vaghi/ai-chat/README.md

 ## License

 This repository is part of a personal portfolio.
-Feel free to explore and reference code; please contact the author for reuse beyond evaluation or interview purposes.
+Feel free to explore and reference code; please contact the author for reuse beyond evaluation or interview- Add en/es lang with i18n

----

-## TODO

-- Send chat history to backend and LLM
-- Add en/es lang with i18n
+- Add suggestion pills
 ---

 ## Author